-Step 2 To find all records in the database, ensure the dialog box is empty; go to Step 3, on page 97.
+Step 2 To find all records in the database, ensure the dialog box is empty; go to Step 3, on page 95.

-- a) From the first drop-down list, choose a search parameter. - b) From the second drop-down list, choose a search pattern. - c) Specify the appropriate search text, if applicable.

-Note To add additional search criteria, click the + button.
+- To filter or search records - a) From the first drop-down list, choose a search parameter. - b) From the second drop-down list, choose a search pattern. - c) Specify the appropriate search text, if applicable. - Note To add additional search criteria, click the + button.
 When you add criteria, the system searches for a record that matches all criteria that you specify.
-To remove criteria, click the - button to remove the last added criterion or click Clear Filter to remove all added search criteria.
+To remove criteria, click the button to remove the last added criterion or click Clear Filter to remove all added search criteria.

+Step 3 Click F ind.
 All matching records display.
-You can change the number of items that display on each page by choosing a different value from the Rows per Page drop-down list.
+You can change the number of items that display on each p different value from the Rows per Page drop-down list. ching records display.
+You can change the number of items that display on each page by choosing a at value from the Rows per Page drop-down list.
 Step 4 From the list of records that display, click the link for the record that you want to view.
 Note To reverse the sort order, click the up or down arrow, if available, in the list header.

-The window displays the record that you choose.
+The wir ndow displays the record that you choose.